catohagen/morphos-roadshow-installer/README.md

 It will not work correctly if :

--if/when you manually installed Roadshow, you put c:addnetinterface directly in user-startup -if you have disabled Morphos internal Netstack by renaming MOSSYS:S/network-startup some other name.
-Installer tries to rename MOSSYS:S/network-startup to MOSSYS:S/network-startup.off
+-if/when you manually installed Roadshow, you put c:addnetinterface directly in user-startup.
+-if you have disabled Morphos internal Netstack by renaming MOSSYS:S/network-startup some other name.
+Installer tries to rename MOSSYS:S/network-startup to MOSSYS:S/network-startup.off when you trigger the installer to enable Roadshow.

 ** So make sure the file "network-startup" exist a MOSSYS:s/ and delete any existing "network-startup" in S: before you start installing **

-For best results with this installer, its best to remove your manual installation, especially making sure there is no Roadshow startup files or lines added in user-startup or startup-sequence, Morphos internal Netstack should be enabled too, installer will rename the Netstack startup but can also enable it if you want it back, incase you want to go back to orginal configuration/system of Morphos incase there is an update.
+For best results with this installer, its best to remove your manual installation, especially making sure there is no Roadshow startup files or lines added in user-startup or startup-sequence, Morphos internal Netstack should be enabled too, installer will disbale the internal Netstack startup but can also enable it if you want it back, incase you want to go back to orginal configuration/system of Morphos incase there is an update.